VHA Innovators Network

 - Serves as a creative space for VA employees to test new ideas and join forces with stakeholders across the Veteran community to improve the way VA serves Veterans

-- Encourages and invests in employees who wish to recognize and address the system’s greatest challenges
+- Encourages and invests in employees who recognize and wish to address VHA’s greatest challenges

 - Provides employees with the training and resources to bring their innovative ideas to life